Parliamentary.ai

 Description

 The Game Birds (Cage Breeding) Bill prohibits keeping pheasants and partridges in raised laying cages or battery cages for egg production.
-It defines "battery cage" as any enclosed space in a system of stacked or adjacent cages, and "raised laying cage" as any cage elevated from the ground.
-The bill mandates a minimum of two square meters of floor space per bird in any enclosure used for keeping these birds for egg production, including after the laying period.
+It defines "battery cage" as any enclosed space within a system of stacked or adjacent cages, and "raised laying cage" as any cage elevated from the ground.
+The bill mandates a minimum floor space of two square meters per bird in any enclosure used for keeping pheasants or partridges for egg production, even after the laying period.
+These provisions apply to anyone keeping or permitting the keeping of such birds under these conditions.
+Breaching the law is punishable by up to 51 weeks imprisonment, a fine (level 5 on the standard scale), or both.

 Government Spending